 Territory is pretty straightforward.
 If the scope is worldwide, requirements apply everywhere, except where territory requirements are specified.
 This is an object model, where territories inherit the properties of the world, except where exceptions exist.
 There are specific rules that dictate what is inherited and what is not. {TBD}

 Category defines what type of content, storefront, license model or other contextual parameter determines what rules apply.
-Like Region, Category is an object model where specifics inherit from their parent.
+Like Region, Category is an object model where specifics inherit from thlaneir parent.
 For example, there could be a Category for TV and subcategory for Next-Day TV.
 Next-Day TV inherits most of its requirements (e.g., required artwork) from TV, but has different delivery timeframes.

 Although inheritance can, at first, be daunting this is very much how people refer to content delivery requirements on paper.